dominictristram/dominictristram.github.io/_posts/2019-12-11-voting-guide.md

-## Step 4 - Decide who to vote for
+## Step 4 - Who should you vote for?

 For some people this is the tricky part, and it’s all down to our unfair electoral system. ‘first past the post’.
 This means that the makeup of parliament does not reflect the number of votes cast nationally.
 The result of this is